AdobeDocs/commerce-admin.en/help/b2b/introduction.md

 ## Company management

-The Company feature is the key entity within B2B on which all other features are in some way dependent.
-Company management allows B2B Administrators to view and manage the parent company and its internal organization with all related companies.
-Administrators will be able to assign, unassign companies to the parent company, manage the roles and permissions within those companies.
-B2B company management is an excellent opportunity to improve the performance of a company.
+Company management streamlines business operations for companies with complex organizational structures.
+B2B company administrators can create a company hierarchy by assigning companies to a designated parent company.
+Then, the parent company administrator can view and manage the assigned companies as a group.

 For more information, see [Company Management](manage-companies.md).